 The married couple emptied the chambers of their Glocks, half of the shots hitting the drifter, half hitting the drunk and the cook.

-The couple’s sons held their fingers pressed to the triggers of their AK-47’s, but the recoil of the powerful assault rifles sent the brothers spinning in circles like ballerinas, their cartridges cascading into each other.
+The couple’s sons held their fingers pressed to the triggers of their AK-47’s, but the recoil of the powerful assault rifles sent the brothers spinning in circles like ballerinas, the contents of their cartridges cascading into each other.

-The brothers’ younger sister laid on the floor under the table by the door where she’d ducked since the shooting started.
-After the gunfire ceased, the girl crept up and walked to her family’s table.
-She picked up her pink PPK from the floor and looked around the diner clouded in gun smoke and puddled with blood.
-She was the only person still standing as the cook, the waitress, the quarterback, the cheerleader, her parents, her brothers, the drunk, and the Drifter all laid lifeless, full of each other’s bullets.
+The brothers’ younger sister laid on the floor under the table by the door where she’d dove to since the shooting started.
+After the gunfire ceased, she stood and looked around the diner clouded in gun smoke and puddled with blood.
+She was the only one left standing.
+The cook, waitress, quarterback, cheerleader, her parents, brothers, the drunk, and the Drifter all laid lifeless, full of each other’s bullets.